 New Year’s Eve Traditions in Uruguay

 Uruguayan’s ring in the New Year by exchanging gifts and having a feast with their family and loved ones.
-Enjoy delicious lamb, pork, beef, and chicken along with cakes, pastries, puddings and a variety of salads.
+Enjoy delicious lamb, pork, beef, and chicken, along with cakes, pastries, puddings, and a variety of salads.
 We recommend partaking in a little bit of everything while in Uruguay – sit back and relax at your luxurious hotel, enjoy an excellent meal and head out for a night of dancing at one of the nightclubs in town and celebrate the New Year in style.
-Read more about our Punta del Este tours.
+Read more about our Punta del Este and Uruguay Tours.

 New Year’s Eve Traditions in Argentina

 New Year’s is a time where Colombians and international travelers flock to the cobble stoned-picturesque streets of Cartagena.
-Enjoy the Caribbean breeze, visit with friendly Colombians, relax at the beach, eat delicious food and take in the classic Colombian salsa tunes – this makes for an unforgettable New Year’s celebration.
-The weather is perfect for celebrating outside, people set up tables and chairs and occupy the streets with their loved ones.
-At night, you’ll enjoy a firework show over the water.
-Hotels throw fantastic parties for their guests and offer optimal viewing for the firework show.
-For dancing, visit one of the nightclubs in town where you can break a move until dawn.
-Cartagena is said to be one of the Happiest Cities in South America, perfect for starting the New Year.
+Enjoy the Caribbean breeze, visit with friendly Colombians, relax at the beach, eat delicious food, and take in the classic Colombian salsa tunes – this makes for an unforgettable New Year’s celebration.

 New Year’s Eve Traditions in Colombia

-On New Year’s day, be sure to grab your suitcase and run around the block as fast as you can.
-This may be a silly tradition but it ensures you will travel in the upcoming year.
+On New Year’s day, be sure to grab your suitcase and run around the block as fast as possible.
+This may be a silly tradition, but it ensures you will travel in the upcoming year.
 So pack your bags and head to Cartagena for an unforgettable New Year’s celebration.
-Read more about our Cartagena Tours.
+Read more about our Cartagena and Colombia Tours.

 New Year’s Eve Traditions in Chile

-If you find yourself in Valparaíso for New Year’s be sure to wear yellow underwear and put a 1,000 peso bill in your shoe to bring good luck in the upcoming year.
-Read more about our Valparaíso Tours.
+If you find yourself in Valparaíso for New Year’s, be sure to wear yellow underwear and put a 1,000 peso bill in your shoe to bring good luck in the upcoming year.
+Read more about our Valparaíso and Chile Tours.